How to increase the CTR of your CTAs

 The average reader leaves a webpage after 15 seconds, so it’s imperative to make sure customers see your CTA right away.

 Good design can help to draw attention to your CTA.
 Colorful buttons, large fonts or links can make it easier for readers to find your CTA.
-Your CTA doesn’t necessarily have to be at the top of the page – one Beem Digital test found that placing a CTA button at the bottom of a web page actually led to a 300% increase in conversions – but it’s important to place your CTA somewhere it stands out.
+Your CTA doesn’t necessarily have to be at the top of the page – one icopify test found that placing a CTA button at the bottom of a web page actually led to a 300% increase in conversions – but it’s important to place your CTA somewhere it stands out.

 Write from the customer’s perspective